 An anesthesiologist is a physician (M.D., or D.O.) with a specialization in the particular field of medicine relating to anesthesiology.
-Such a physician would administer anesthesia or injections throughout a surgical procedure.
+Such a medical practitioner would administer anesthesia or injections throughout a surgical procedure.

-In order to become an anesthesiologist, you are required to finish a four-year degree from any accredited university or college in the country.
+To become an anesthesiologist, you are required to finish a four-year degree from any accredited university or college in the country.
 Although, the cost of an undergraduate degree depends on the institution, ranging from $5,000 to $50,000 in a private institute for a year.
-Apart from this, a medical degree, which is for about 4 years of graduate school (M.D. or D.O.) and you would also need a residency training of 4 years after completing your postgraduate training.
-In order to qualify for a medical degree, you would need to pass a Medical College Admission Test or MCAT.
-The score you get in this exam will determine the tier of medical school you can apply to.
+Apart from this, a medical degree, which is for about four years of graduate school (M.D. or D.O.) and you would also need a residency training of 4 years after completing your postgraduate training.
+To qualify for a medical degree, you would need to pass a Medical College Admission Test or MCAT.
+The score you get on this exam will determine the tier of medical school you can apply to.

 An anesthesiologist can expect to have a long career in the US, with an experienced hospital-based anesthesiologist earn almost $350,000 on an average in a year.
 According to Dennis E. Kane, DO, (the president of the American Osteopathic College of Anesthesiologists) in the USA, in comparison to other medical specialties, the salary of anesthesiologist falls in the top 5%.